Back to blog

 • Scale gradually, linking alerts to your maintenance system.

-Use Case 3: AI for Quality Control & Defect Detection
+Use Case 3: How Does AI Improve Quality Control and Defect Detection?

 Human inspectors catch only 60–90% of defects and struggle with speed on modern lines.
 Fatigue, sampling errors, and high labour costs limit consistency.